ilbrando/redux-saga-typescript/README.md

 ## But I can still make errors

-Yes even though it is much easer to spot errors, it is still possible to specify a wrong type.
+Yes even though it is much more easy to spot errors, it is still possible to specify a wrong type.
 I can still specify `IPersonDto`, but if I (or somebody else) review my code, maybe this mistake will be spotted.

 **ESLINT to the rescue**

 I have written an ESLINT rule that can verify that I use the right type when I `yield call` in my saga.
-It finds the first argument which is the function to call, and verifies that I have defined a the same return type.
+It finds the first argument which is the function to call, and verifies that I have defined its return type as the type of my variable.

+It looks like this in the VS Code editor.

 ![eslint-rule](assets/eslint-rule.png)